When implementing a community-based program, it is important to share with the community what lessons were

 Lessons learned from your program may include information about:

-- Project findings or new information learned from a project that may be replicable in another community (e.g., the importance of community partnerships when integrating services)
+Project findings or new information learned from a project that may be replicable in another community, such

-- Resources that were most important when implementing a program (e.g., funding, staff, a champion for the work)
+Resources that were most important when implementing a program, such as funding, staff, and a champion for

 Resources to Learn More